 With a minor in Dance as part of my Bachelor’s Degree from Montclair State College (1975) and a specialization in Expressive Arts Therapy as part of my Masters degree in Counseling Psychology from Lesley College (1993), I have integrated my interest in both dance and photography in ways that give my audiences a direct experience with my images.

-I have exhibited in multiple venues throughout the Upper Valley region of Vermont and New Hampshire, including Dartmouth Hitchcock Medical Center (DHMC), Northern Stage, Artistree Gallery, AVA Gallery, Long River Gallery, SculptureFest, and the Norris Cotton Cancer Center.
+I have exhibited in multiple venues throughout the Upper Valley region of Vermont and New Hampshire, including Dartmouth Hitchcock Medical Center (DHMC), Northern Stage, Artistree Gallery, AVA Gallery, Long River Gallery, SculptureFest, the Norris Cotton Cancer Center, the Norwich Historical Society and the Southern Vermont Art Center in Manchester.
 My photographs are included in permanent collections at DHMC, on the donor wall at Northern Stage, The Woodlands (retirement community) and at Open Door Workshops as well as many individual collectors.
 I have also taught photography both to the general public and to people in difficult circumstances, and to two groups of people during the COVID 19 shutdown in the spring of 2020.

 Links below will take you to samples of my photography and films.